 Classic but still great

 The classic AirPods you know and love.
-While it lacks the advanced sound quality and features of the pro version, you can't go wrong with a little extra battery power and cheaper price tag.
+While it lacks the advanced sound quality and features of the pro version, you can't go wrong with a little extra battery power and a cheaper price tag.

 We may earn a commission for purchases using our links.
 Learn more.